jackmcc08/CV/README.md

 Key Achievements:
 - Produced an MVP of a facebook clone in the first three days of the project, we agreed key features at the beginning and then held daily standups to ensure we were on track.
 We used a Trello board to track our progress.
 - Set up a kanban board for the rigs procurement team and ran daily stand-ups.
-- Worked in the Tortue Phase 2 project optimisation scrum, set up a strategic supplier engagment session from start to finish in one month compared to a usual timeframe of 3+ months.
+- Worked in the Tortue Phase 2 project optimisation scrum, where I set up a strategic supplier engagment sessions from start to finish in one month compared to a usual timeframe of 3+ months.

 #### Negotiation